Donna Ladd: Career in Mississippi

-Justice and reconciliation
+After she finished schooling, Ladd returned to Mississippi and co-founded the Jackson Free Press in 2002 with her partner Todd Stauffer.
+She served as editor-in-chief until 2021, when she began to devote more attention to the Mississippi Free Press, a nonprofit newsroom she co-founded in 2020.
+The Mississippi Free Press acquired the Jackson Free Press in 2022, of which Ladd is the editor-in-chief.

+James Ford Seale reporting

-In July 2005, Donna Ladd and photographer Kate Medley joined Thomas Moore and Canadian Broadcasting filmmaker David Ridgen in a trip to Moore's hometown of Meadville, Mississippi.
-They intended to investigate and call for justice for the 1964 Klan murders of his brother, Charles Moore, and his friend Henry Dee.
-In the paper's first story about the trip, published July 20, 2005, the JFP revealed that the lead suspect, James Ford Seale, was living in the area, although The Clarion-Ledger and other media had reported that he was no longer alive.
-In January 2007, the Justice Department announced that Seale had been indicted for federal kidnapping and conspiracy charges in connection with the case.
-Ladd's work on the case drew national and international attention, including from NPR, CNN, BBC, CBC Radio, CBS Radio, Editor & Publisher, and the Poynter Institute.
-In June 2007, Seale was convicted of federal charges and sentenced to life in prison.
+In July 2005, Donna Ladd, along with photographer Kate Medley, accompanied Thomas Moore and filmmaker David Ridgen to Moore's hometown of Meadville, Mississippi, to investigate the 1964 Ku Klux Klan murders of Moore's brother, Charles Moore, and his friend Henry Dee.
+Ladd's reporting in the Jackson Free Press revealed that the lead suspect, James Ford Seale, was still alive and residing in the area, contrary to prior reports by other media outlets claiming he was deceased.
+Her work helped renew national attention on the case, leading to Seale's indictment by the U.S. Department of Justice in January 2007.
+He was convicted later that year and sentenced to life in prison.
+Ladd's coverage received national and international recognition, including from NPR, CNN, BBC, and the Poynter Institute.

 Diversity work

-Ladd is the national Diversity Chair for the Association of Alternative Newsweeklies.
-She teaches annual writing workshops at the Academy for Alternative Journalism at Northwestern University every summer, a program to increase diversity in the alternative press.
+Ladd was formerly the national Diversity Chair for the Association of Alternative Newsweeklies.
+She taught annual writing workshops at the Academy for Alternative Journalism at Northwestern University every summer, a program to increase diversity in the alternative press.

 Her work for racial conciliation and justice in the state have been recognized widely, including in a Glamour magazine profile, as well as by other media outlets.

-Ladd serves on the board of directors of the Association of Alternative Newsweeklies and as its national Diversity Chair.
+Ladd has served previously on the board of directors of the Association of Alternative Newsweeklies and as its national Diversity Chair.
 She is also vice president of the ACLU of Mississippi.